sushrutb/website/source/about.md

   * Worked with [Afterpay](https://afterpay.com) where I built fraud and credit decisioning systems for 2 billion dollar GMV payments system and help turn the company profitable.
   * Got married and then divorced.
   * Watched Kohli and Rahane hit Mitchell Johnson all over the MCG.
+* Lived in UK and Germany from 2019 to 2021.

 <br/>
 ##### Please do contact me if